Lorri Neilsen Glenn: Biography

 Her first book of poetry, All the Perfect Disguises, winner of the Poet's Corner Award, was published in 2003.
 In 2007, a chapbook, Saved String (Rubicon Press) and the collection Combustion (Brick Books) were published.
 Neilsen Glenn published 'Lost Gospels' (Brick Books) in 2010.
 A collection of essays on poetry and loss, Threading Light, was published in 2011 by Hagios Press.
 The best-selling anthology of poetry and prose about mothers, "Untying the Apron: Daughters Remember Mothers of the 1950s" was published in 2013 by Guernica Editions.

 Neilsen Glenn was appointed Poet Laureate for the Halifax Regional Municipality in 2005, a role she held through 2009.
-She lives in Halifax, and is Professor Emerita at Mount Saint Vincent University.
-She serves as a mentor in the University of King's College MFA program in creative nonfiction, and has served as a juror for regional and national writing awards.
-Neilsen Glenn was President of the Writers' Federation of Nova Scotia from 2020 to 2021 and has served several terms on the organization as board member.
+She lives in Halifax and has served as a juror for provincial, regional and national writing awards.
+Neilsen Glenn was President of the Writers' Federation of Nova Scotia from 2020 to 2021 and has served several terms on the WFNS board.
+She was awarded the Queen Elizabeth II Platinum Jubilee Medal in 2023 for her work in the arts.